remotesynth/certifiedfreshevents/content/events/mixed-reality.md

 ## Exploring Mixed Reality for Good

 Is VR going to happen?
 Is Augmented Reality just a buzzword?
-What is this Mixed Reality anyway What can Mixed Reality offer that other mediums can't?
+What is this Mixed Reality anyway?
+What can Mixed Reality offer that other mediums can't?
 Join us if you are wondering what good can Mixed Reality technologies achieve and how to get started creating them.

 #### Ayşegül Yönet